Skip to Main Content

 : (Honours, Physics), The University of Sydney, 2006

-Nicholas G. Evans, Ph.D., is Assistant Professor of Philosophy at the University of Massachusetts Lowell.
+Nicholas G. Evans, Ph.D., is Associate Professor of Philosophy at the University of Massachusetts Lowell.
 A 2020-2023 Greenwall Foundation Faculty Scholar, he currently conducts research on the ethics of emerging technologies, with a focus on national security issues.
 He is best known for his research on "dual-use research" in the life sciences and has recently begun work examining research ethics concerns arising from the performance enhancement of active military personnel, funded by the US Air Force Office of Scientific Research.

 In addition to his work on emerging technologies, Evans is a recognized expert in public health ethics, writing on the ethics of social distancing, research ethics during health emergencies, and the use of force in pandemic response.
 His 2016 collection, Ebola's Message: Public Health and Medicine in the 21st Century received favorable reviews in Nature.
 In late 2021 he will publish a new, sole-authored work on pandemic preparedness with The MIT Press titled, War on All Fronts: A Theory of Just Health Security.